Kernix13/markdown-cheatsheet/frontmatter.md

 [what-is-frontmatter.md](https://github.com/cuttlebelle/website/blob/master/content/documentation/what-is-frontmatter.md)

 With front-matter we can add more complex data to our content than just blobs of text.
-Front-matter has to be on the top of the file and begins and ends with three dashes ---.
-Front-matter is completely optional and each content partial has layout: partial as the default variable.
-You can overwrite that of course. index.yml files have layout: page as the default variable.
+Front-matter has to be on the top of the file and begins and ends with three dashes `---`.

 ## Dendron: Frontmatter